Information for ICRA Associate Editors

 C. there are any other circumstances which may create an appearance that the person might have a bias in the evaluation of the paper.

-All COIs should be reported to the Editor-in-Chief.
+Editor COIs should be reported to the Editor-in-Chief.
+Associate Editor COIs should be reported to the handling Editor.